-· · · · · · · · · · · · · · · · · · · Course Outcom Course Outcomes: The Course is designed to provide adequate understanding of the methodological a methodological and theoretical issues of Gender Studies, history of women through the ages and sociological and o cultural debates in relation to the woman problem in India.
-At the end At the end of the Course, the students will be able to: HIS-E-35(i).1 Understand the sources of gender studies and the methodological and theoretical issues related to it.
+Course Outcomes: The Course is designed to provide adequate understanding of the methodological and theoretical issues of Gender Studies, history of women through the ages and sociological and cultural debates in relation to the woman problem in India.

+HIS-E-35(i).1 Understand the sources of gender studies and the methodological and theoretical issues related to it.

 HIS-E-35(i).2 Learn the conditions of women in medieval European and non-European societies.

 HIS-E-35(i).3 Comprehend the changing conditions of women in modern age from the beginning of Renaissance and Reformation upto the rise of feminist movement.

-HIS-E-35(i).4 Grasp the changing conditions of women in modern Indian popular culture and the nature of politics of sexuality and voices of women.
+HIS-E-35(i).4

-Unit - I Towards Gender Studies: Sources and Approaches of Gender Studies; Women and History: Methodological and Theoretical Questions; Feminine, Masculine and Other Sexualities and Bodies - Reading Foundational Texts from Foucault to Butler; Gender, State, Nation and National Bodies: Female and Male; Reproduction and Race
+Unit - I Towards Gender Studies: Sources and Approaches of Gender Studies; Women and History: Methodological and Theoretical Questions; Feminine, Masculine and Other Sexualities and Bodies - Reading Foundational Texts from Foucault to Butler; Gender, State, Nation and National Bodies: Female and Male; Reproduction and Race and the nature of politics of sexuality and voices of women.